ryanlonergan/100_days_of_code/day_20_snake/README.md

 <table border='0'>
 <tr>
   <td>
-  This project is a recreation of Snake.
-Continue in Github
+  This project is a recreation of Snake using OOP to divide the logic and the <a href="https://docs.python.org/3/library/turtle.html">Turtle module</a> for the interface.
+The game is divided into different classes depending on their function with distinct files for the snake, food (turtles) and scoreboard with the UI and conditional logic in the <code>main.py</code> file.
+It also retains the global high score and retains it in a separate <code>data.txt</code> file.
   </td>
   <td>
     <div>